pynbody/tangos/docs/first_steps_changa+ahf.md

  Explore what's possible
  -----------------------

- Now that you have a minimal functioning _tangos_ database, proceed to the [data exploration](data_exploration.md) tutorial.
+ Now that you have a minimal functioning _tangos_ database, you can proceed to the [data exploration](data_exploration.md) tutorial.

+ However, you can also [enable even more functionality](black_holes_and_crossmatching.md) by  adding a companion simulation which has black hole (AGN) feedback in addition to the supernova feedback of the `tutorial_changa` simulation.